tidbyt/community/apps/purpleair/readme.md

 An API key is required to fetch sensor data and the list of sensors from the PurpleAir API.
 The encrypted key is included in the application as a secret.

-Note that only the US EPA calculation method is supported right now.
+Note that only the US EPA calculation method is supported right now but I hope to support other methods in the future.

 ![PurpleAir for Tidbyt](screenshot.png)